How to declare Eligible, Non-eligible, and Capital Dividends

 On the Corporate Settings page, clear/delete the text under the Automatic Dividend Threshold.
 Do not enter a $0 amount, as this will force automatic capital dividend payouts whenever there is a non-zero CDA.
 Once this text entry has been cleared, automatic capital dividend payouts have been disabled.
 A window will pop up to ask you if you would like to keep or clear the capital dividends that you have already entered on the Corporate Planning page.

-Back on the Corporate Planning page, you can enter Capital Dividends for all owners of the corporation under the respective columns, similar to eligible and non-eligible dividends.
+Back on the Corporate Planning page, you can enter capital dividends for all owners of the corporation under the respective columns, similar to eligible and non-eligible dividends.
 Manual entries will not be highlighted in yellow since they are no longer considered to be overriding automatic values.

-With a $2,000 manual entry for the Capital Dividend amount starting in the first year, the software pays out the entire CDA balance each year up to the $2,000 amount.
+With a $2,000 manual entry for the capital dividend amount starting in the first year, the software pays out the entire CDA Balance each year up to the $2,000 amount.

 Back to top